yana-hris/cook-the-week/README.md

   }
 }
 ```

+#### 3️⃣ Run the Application

-Now navigate to the Startup project folder and run the application (using CLI):
+Navigate to the Startup project folder:
 ```bash
 cd CookTheWeek.Web
 ```

-#### 3️⃣ Run the Application
+Start the application:
 ```bash
 dotnet run
 ```